Glas 1004: S 1004

 The S 1004 came with a steel monocoque steel body strengthened, from the start on this model, by reinforcing box sections under the floor.
 Commentators noted the contrast between the car's relatively short 2,100 mm wheelbase and the overall 3,835 mm length of the car, which may, by later standards, have compromised the handling but did permit the use of a relatively short drive-shaft.

-Front suspension used trailing arms and independent springs in combination, while at the back a rigid “swing” axle was supported by leaf springs.
-Both at the front and at the back the suspension was enhanced with “rubber air-filled hollow springs”.
+Front suspension used trailing arms and independent springs in combination, while at the back a swing axle was supported by leaf springs.
+Both at the front and at the back the suspension was enhanced with "rubber air-filled hollow springs".

 The hydraulically controlled drum brakes operated on all four wheels while the hand brake operated via a cable linkage to the rear wheels.
 Steering was of the then common worm and roller type.

-The 2+2 coupé, commended in the manufacturer's publicity for its “convincingly simple lines” was advertised at 5,595 DM, a price which increased to 5,865 DM in November 1963.
+The 2+2 coupé was advertised at 5,595 DM, a price which increased to 5,865 DM in November 1963.
 From January 1963 the cabriolet was also offered, priced at a recommended 6,500.
-The Glas 1004 had the smallest engine in the range, and this was offered in combination with the full four seater sedan/saloon only from September 1965.
+The Glas 1004 had the smallest engine in the range, and this was offered in combination with the full four-seater sedan/saloon only from September 1965.
 A still unusual optional extra from August 1963 was disc brakes on the front wheels, fitted for an extra 195 DM.

 Press comment in a country where technical innovation generates enthusiasm was very positive in respect of the car's status as the world's first production car to be fitted with a belt driven camshaft, but criticised the unresponsiveness of the standard drum brakes and the heavy clutch.
 The car's tendency to pitch under acceleration or sharp braking which was attributed to its short wheel base also drew criticism as did the “back to front” gear box which, as on the existing Isar, had originally been intended for a (never produced except as a prototype) front-wheel-drive small car and accordingly positioned first and third gears nearest to the driver, with second and fourth gears nearest the front of the car.